 The Giant Sequoia or Giant redwood is native to the Sierra Nevada mountains of Northern California.
-Here it is one of the largest, oldest and tallest living things on earth, reaching an age of 3500 years old.
+Here it is one of the largest and oldest living things on earth, reaching an age of 3,500 years old.
 General Sherman in California is 83.8m tall and 31.1m in circumference, with a volume of 1,487 cubic metres making it the largest tree in the world (by volume).